 Option 1: Dental Insurance

 Dental insurance covers three levels of care: preventive, basic, and major.
 Preventive care, like exams and cleanings, are often covered day one at 100%.
-Basic and major care, however, are usually subject to waiting periods, or have graduated benefits that get better the longer you're enrolled.
+Basic and major care, however, are usually subject to waiting periods, or have graduated benefits that start small and better the longer you're paying for the plan.
 Insurance carriers do this to guard against those who might otherwise delay in enrolling until they have a dental emergency, then cancel the insurance once they get the dental work done.